shri1984/study-images/phylogenetics_050523_DM.md

 ```

 Now open the file myAlignment.fasta in bbedit and see the content.
 You see there is string of NAs at the end of each fasta sequence.
-It is a bug or artefact.
+It is a bug from the package.I cant figureout what is happening.
 We will remove them manually.

-If ypu want to see the part of alignment , use function ggmsa from ggmsa package.
+If ypu want to visualise and annotation of multiple sequence alignment such as myAlignment.fasta in, use function ggmsa from ggmsa package.

 ```
 ggmsafile<- "/Users/sbh001/Library/CloudStorage/OneDrive-UiTOffice365/course-FSK2053/lecture3_phylogenetics/myAlignment.fasta"

-ggmsa(ggmsafile, 300, 350, color = "Clustal", font = "DroidSansMono", char_width = 0.5, seq_name = TRUE ) # see alignment in coliurful format.
+ggmsa(ggmsafile, 300, 350, color = "Clustal", font = "DroidSansMono", char_width = 0.5, seq_name = TRUE ) + geom_seqlogo() + geom_msaBar()  # see alignment in colurful format.

 ```

 Once you are done with alignment, next step is making the phylogenetic
-tree.
+tree from those alignment.
 This follwing function converts a multiple sequence alignment
 object to formats used in other sequence analysis packages.
 Benefit of
 this is that you can directly proceed to other packages without reading
 the input again.
 Here we will convert msa object into DNAbin object reqired by paclakge ***ape**.